GuillaumeSalha/GuillaumeSalha.github.io/_posts/2000-01-03-portrait_robot.md

 -------------------------

 ## What did they like?
 Let's move on from their external description.
 I now want to understand what they like, ie which movie genres they prefer.
 To do so, I need to have a way of quantifying how much they liked one movie over another.
 The column with the revenues for the movie box office seems perfectly suited for this.
 My unique worry is that this could be linked to other parameters which I'm not interested in.
 Indeed, I have just done a small linear regression on the movie box office revenue; these revenues seem to increase by a sum of $1 million for each year that passes.
 I definitely need to correct this effect if I want to have a reliable measure of movie success.
 Let's assume that the distribution of successful and disastrous movies is somewhat similar through time.
 Based on that, we can independently normalize the movie box office for each movie release year.
 This brings the average to zero and is not very sensible to outliers.
-I introduced the feature called: 'Movie box revenue scaled', and I will assess the success of a movie based the value of this measure.
+I introduced the feature called: 'Movie box revenue scaled', and I will assess the success of a movie based on the value of this measure.

 Let's start by looking at the movie genre distribution in the 1000 most successful movies.